 - Please reach out to your recommenders prior to applying and let them know they need to check their "Other" inbox and "Junk Email" folder in Outlook for the recommendation form.
 The recommendation form is sent from email@example.com.

-- If you need to add a recommender after submitting your application, email Rachel Otte.
+- If you need to add a recommender after submitting your application.

 - Are you a recommender with questions?
 Please visit our Bearcat's Landing page.

-- Offer letters will be extended to new hires via email to your UC email account.
+- Offer letters will be extended via email to your UC email account.

 NOTE: Because of the high volume of applicants, we are unable to provide application status updates throughout the hiring process.
-You will hear back one way or another about your application.
+We will notify all applicants about their application status once offer letters have been extended.